Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 the feeling that everything got easier

-the third or fourth drink
+the third or fourth drink or eight drink

-Your brain edits the story.
+Your brain edits that story.

 It keeps the highlight reel and discards the rest.
+It's our social media app of our life.

 Why Alcohol Feels Bigger Than It Is

-“Let’s grab a drink” signals connection
+“Hey-let’s grab a drink”-signals connection

-“Wine night” signals relaxation
+“Wine night girlllllll”- signals relaxation and gossiping

-“Cheers” signals celebration
+“Cheers!!” (clink)- signals celebration

-It feels like removing:
+It feels like you are uprooting:

-a social tool
+a social scalpel

-a reward
+a damn hard-earned reward

-a routine anchor
+an identity and routine anchor

 That’s why it feels bigger than it actually is.